Troubleshooting Common Swamp Cooler Problems

 • Replace Cooling Pads Regularly: The pads that cool the air wear out over time.
 They can’t cool as well anymore.
 Change them out when the company says to.
 Usually, you’ll need new pads every year or every two years.

-Get Swamp Cooler Installation Services
+Swamp Cooler Installation Los Angeles

 Conclusion